McQueen (band)

-McQueen were a rock band from Brighton, England, formed in 2004.
-They have released one album (Break The Silence) on Demolition Records.
-McQueen has toured all over Europe and played shows in the US and Asia including headlining the Unite Festival in Vietnam in 2007.

-McQueen have not played any shows in the UK since the Velvet Revolver support tour in 2008.
-In May 2016, American rock band Pop Evil announced that Hayley Cramer will be their new drummer.
+McQueen was an English rock band from Brighton, formed in 2004.
+They released one album (Break the Silence) on Demolition Records.
+McQueen toured all over Europe and played shows in the US and Asia including headlining the Unite Festival in Vietnam in 2007.
+The band hasn't played any shows in the UK since the Velvet Revolver support tour in 2008.